Friday 24 September 2021

 The column toward the bottom of this page lists all the cheese varieties mentioned in Monty Python’s Cheese Shop sketch from the third season, with John Cleese and Michael Palin.
-Among them, only the Venezuelan Beaver Cheese is facetious, as there exist no Venezuelan beavers though they do have plenty of capybaras down there who might suffice if anyone can work out a way to milk them.
+Among them, only the Venezuelan Beaver Cheese is facetious.
+There are no Venezuelan beavers, though they do have plenty of capybaras down there who might suffice if anyone can work out a way to milk them.

 One of the most cherished French cheeses is Ossau-Iraty, a ewe’s milk semi-soft from the country’s Basque region.
 Bleu de Termignon is also prestigious and very rare, drawn exclusively from several dozen Alpine cows of the Tarentaise and Abondance breeds that graze in the Vanoise National Park and aged in a cellar for four to five months.

 The three most expensive cheeses could very likely be Bitto Storico from Lombardy (aged up to 18 years, typically priced at $150 per pound), the moose cheese coming out of a highly unorthodox farm in Bjurholm, Sweden ($300 per pound), and finally Pule, coaxed from a small herd of donkeys grazing Serbia’s Zasavica Special Nature Reserve ($600 per pound2).

 Single Gloucester is relatively inexpensive but still exceedingly rare.
 Unlike the Double variety which one can crank out pretty much anywhere, it’s a Protected Designation Origin product and must come from Gloucestershire itself — at this writing, from one of four cheesemakers there.

 Liederkranz went extinct in 1985 and many feared it would remain so.

 But its original cultures had been purchased and kept viable by Beatrice Foods and the limburger-like product reëmerged through DCI Cheese of Richfield, Wisconsin, in 2010.